PennLINC/qsiprep/docs/merging.rst

   1. :ref:`sdc_pepolar` (also called **blip-up/blip-down**):
-     This is the implementation from FMRIPREP, using 3dQwarp to correct a DWI series using a fieldmap in the fmaps directory.
+     This is the implementation from FMRIPREP, using 3dQwarp to correct a DWI series using a fieldmap in the fmaps directory [Jezzard1995]_.

   1. (a) This uses two separe Blip-Up/blip-Down Series (BUDS), again using FMRIPREP's 3dQwarp implementation, but applying the correct unwarping transformation depending on each scan's polarity.

   2. :ref:`sdc_fieldmapless`: The SyN-based susceptibility distortion correction implemented in FMRIPREP